 - Up to 100% of matching FICA taxes the employer did not pay

-In cases where an employer knowingly flouted the law, penalties can be even more severe.
-And penalties aren’t limited to fines: in New Jersey, employers can face stop work orders for failing to comply with laws around tax, benefits and wages.
+In cases where an employer knowingly flouted the law, penalties for employee misclassification can be even more severe.
+In New Jersey, employers can get stop work orders if they don’t follow tax, benefits, and wage laws.
+Penalties can include fines.